 eCommerce refers to internet-based stores selling goods and or services to customers.
 This online shopping network allows people to do business without the constraint of distance and time.

 Simply put, once a customer has added items or services to their online shopping cart, they can go directly to the checkout page.
-There, they can pay with a debit or credit card, processing their payment digitally.
+There, they can pay with a credit or debit card, processing their payment digitally.
 This process allows your customers to complete their entire purchase without ever having to leave the business’s website.

 Payment Gateway Plug-Ins

-A payment gateway plug-in authorizes credit card or direct payments processing for e-businesses, online retailers, or traditional brick and mortar stores with an online presence.
+A payment gateway plug-in authorizes credit cards or direct payment processing for e-businesses, online retailers, or traditional brick-and-mortar stores with an online presence.
 Adding a payment gateway plug-in to your business website allows you to seamlessly process payments directly from your web store.

 Adding a payment gateway plug-in is an ideal solution for businesses interested in selling goods and services online via an eCommerce store.
 Doing so makes purchasing quick and easy for customers and expands your client reach, expanding your business’s ability to generate revenue exceeding your local area.

-How Can Fattmerchant Help Your Business Accept Online Payments?
+How Can Stax Help Your Business Accept Online Payments?

 Online payment solutions are crucial to modern business.
 Without them, you are unable to accept payment methods that are becoming an industry standard.

-While card-not-present rates tend to be higher, with Fattmerchant you save more on the costs.
-Not only will your business have access to the wholesale card- not- present rates, but you’ll also gain access to the Omni Virtual Terminal.
+While card-not-present rates tend to be higher, with Stax you save more on the costs.
+Not only will your business have access to the wholesale card-not-present rates, but you’ll also gain access to the Stax Platform.
 This helps your business easily streamline payments increasing flexibility in how you receive payments between in-store and online.

-Whether it’s invoicing, recurring billing, pay by phone, contactless payments, or being able to receive payments through your website, Fattmerchant offers multiple online payment options that can help your business succeed.
+Whether it’s invoicing, recurring billing, pay by phone, contactless payments, or being able to receive payments through your website, Stax offers multiple online payment options that can help your business succeed.

-Reach out to Fattmerchant for a consultation today.
+Reach out to Stax for a consultation today.